twiddlingbits/anthonys-early-code/TRS-80/compac/README.txt

-This file contains Compac, a communications package for the TRS-80 that supports DFT, XMODEM, and other Smart Terminal features.
+This file contains Compac, my communications package for the TRS-80 that supports DFT, XMODEM, and other Smart Terminal features.

-Although all of these files were created on a TRS-80 (except this one), the .pcl files can be opened and viewed in Word.
+The source code is writtin in ZBASIC, a third party basic compiler for the TRS-80 from ~1983.

+/PCL files are from "electric pencil" a word processor.
-Any contact info in the /pcl files is wrong.
+Any contact info in the /PCL files is wrong.

-My contact info in 1998 is:
-Anthony J. Wood
-Palo Alto, CA
-ajw@best.com

-These files are copyrighted by Anthony J. Wood.
-It is okay to distribute them for non-commercial purposes as long as this notice is also distributed.
+anthony wood
+2023